bradybromaghim/CSCI3700/README.md

+Homework 3

-Homework 3 This program will update basket_a by adding a cherry and display the unique fruits in both baskets when prompted.
+This program will update basket_a by adding a cherry and display the unique fruits in both baskets when prompted.

-Team members: Brady Bromaghim
+Team members: Brady Bromaghim.

-Download all of the files, then run the quick start commands below
+Download all of the files, then run the quick start commands below:
 ## Quick Start
 ### Local Test Setup
 First, we need to install a Python 3 virtual environment with: